WeiCoastalLab/Coastal-Forecast/README.md

 For using TensorFlow with a GPU, refer to the [TensorFlow documentation](https://www.tensorflow.org/guide/gpu) on the topic, specifically the section on [device placement](https://www.tensorflow.org/guide/gpu#manual_device_placement).

-### Environment creation on Mac M1 with environment.yml file
+### Environment creation with environment.yml file
 > conda create -f environment.yml
 >
 > conda activate tensorflow